 - All members of the investigation team will be invited to attend the special Executive Committee meeting to present the group’s findings and answer any questions from the Executive Committee members.
 Team members are expected to make every possible effort to attend the special meeting.

 - Following the presentation by and questioning of the investigation team, the Executive Committee member under investigation may refute the findings and present evidence and witnesses to speak on the member’s behalf.
 Once both groups have presented all information, the members of the investigation team that are not members of the Executive Committee will leave the meeting.

 Following the presentation of all information and discussion, one of two possible motions will be considered.

 - A motion to close the investigation due to insuffcient evidence.

 - A motion to remove the member from the Executive Committee.

-If the motion is to remove the member of the Executive Committee, the motion will be approved if 2/3 of the Executive Committee members vote in support.
-If the motion fails, the investigation is closed and the accused member of the Executive Committee remains in office and no further action will be taken.
+If the motion is to remove the member of the Executive Committee, the motion may be approved by a 2/3 vote of the Executive Committee members present.
+If the motion fails, the investigation is closed, the accused member of the Executive Committee remains in office, and no further action will be taken.
 If the motion is approved, the member is formally removed from the Executive Committee and loses all rights granted to members of the Executive Committee.

 If a member of the Executive Committee has been removed, the vacancy may be filled in accordance with Section II of the ASCCC Rules.